varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 * Transaction group contains a request response status of 304, but where the request did not contain an if-modified-since header ::

-    ReqStatus == 304 and not ReqHeader:if-modified-since
+    RespStatus == 304 and not ReqHeader:if-modified-since

 * Transactions that have had backend failures or long delivery time on their ESI subrequests.
 (Assumes request grouping mode). ::